hpi-swa-teaching/MorphicAPIExplorer/packages/MorphicAPIExplorer-Core.package/MEXTool.class/README.md

 I'm the actual tool which can be opened by the user.
 By default I'm opening a MEXToolOverView as window from where the user can navigate to the MEXToolExplorationView.

+I also contain the standardMorphs as defaultMorphs used in the morphplorer.

 My most important methods are
 - MEXTool class>>open					to actually open the tool
 - MEXTool>>changeViewTo:			to switch the current view